A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Methods

-Moreover, considering polymers are formed by the covalent bonding of numerous monomers, we can decompose the complete polymer conformation into a sequence of local conformations (i.e., conformations of those repeating units within this polymer).
+Moreover, considering that linear polymers are macromolecules formed through the covalent bonding of numerous monomers into continuous chains, we can naturally decompose the complete conformation of each linear polymer into a sequence of local conformations (i.e., the corresponding conformations of those repeating units within this linear polymer).
 Here, as illustrated in Figure~\ref{fig: overview}b, we extend the standard definition of repeating units in polymer science, incorporating one key atom from the preceding repeating unit and one key atom from the following repeating unit into the current repeating unit (i.e., atom-1 and atom-4).
 In this context, adjacent repeating-unit conformations naturally overlap at those key atoms, where atom-1 of the current repeating unit aligns with atom-3 of the preceding repeating unit and atom-4 of the current repeating unit aligns with atom-2 of the following repeating unit, thereby simplifying polymer structure modeling.
-Besides, following the modeling strategy widely adopted by protein residue~\cite{jumper2021highly, yim2023se, huguet2024sequence}, the frame is also extracted based on those key atoms (e.g., atom-1, atom-3, and atom-4) within the corresponding repeating-unit conformation.
+Besides, following the modeling strategy widely adopted by protein residue~\cite{jumper2021highly, yim2023se, huguet2024sequence}, the frame can also be extracted based on those key atoms (e.g., atom-1, atom-3, and atom-4) within the corresponding repeating-unit conformation.
 In particular, for the $i$-th repeating unit, the corresponding frame contains its orientation transformation~\footnote{The orientation transformation is relative to the standard coordinate system.} $\mathcal{O}_{i} = (\bm R_i, \bm t_i)$, where $\bm R_i \in \mathbb{R}^{3 \times 3}$ denotes the rotation transformation and $\bm t_i \in \mathbb{R}^{3}$ denotes the translation transformation.
 Therefore, the polymer conformation can be further represented as follows: